GluuFederation/docs-gg-prod/docs/source/admin-guide/enable-plugins.md

 ## Add Plugins Globally

-If you add plugin globally then it will apply for every services and routes.
+If a plugin is added globally, it will apply for all services and routes.

 - Go to `Plugins` view by clicking on `Plugins` in left side of the navigation bar.